Pidgin English in China

 This image reveals the extensive canal system in old Canton (Guangzhou), though not as pervasive as those in Soochow (modern day Suzhou) c.
 1880.
 Seen in the center background is the top of a monolithic stone fortress like building, the signature outline of the old Cantonese pawn shop.
 Image by R.H.
 Brown ➚ available under a Creative Commons License ➚

 It is widely held that the origin of the word ‘pidgin’ comes from the Chinese attempt to pronounce the word ‘business’ (this is the official OED etymology).
 However there is no solid evidence for this origin, but as Chinese Pidgin was used for business it is easy to see why this idea took hold.
 The sound of ‘pid-gin’ is phonologically very different from ‘biz-niss’, moreover there are several Cantonese sounds that would much more closely match it.
 The pidgin word for pigeon is actually ‘pidgin’ - so the different sound of ‘business’ must have been blatantly obvious.
 A much more likely source has been suggested by Kleinecke (1959) who thinks it comes from traders who had had dealings with the South American Indians before the China trade opened up; there the Indians used a word ‘pidian’ to mean ‘people’; from this it could have become the general term for native people wishing to trade.
 Another possibility is a corruption of the Portuguese ocupação ‘occupation’.
 The way that ‘business’ became ‘pidgin’ is usually explained in the following way: sometimes ‘ess’ is dropped from words perhaps thinking it is the plural form; then ‘b’ and ‘p’s are closer in sound to Chinese ears - hence Beijing/Peking.
 So we have ‘pusin’ it is then claimed that ‘dg’ was the best match for ‘s’ hence ‘pidgin’.
-I find this all rather unlikely.
-Another theory is that 皮钦 pí qīn pronounced ‘bizin’ in a local language that can mean ‘business’ was a close enough match.
-However it came about, ‘pidgin’ became the word to mean ‘business’ even if it did not have a similar sound.
+I find all this ‘business’ to ‘pidgin’ rather fanciful.
+Another theory is that 皮钦 pí qīn was pronounced ‘bizin’ in a local language that can mean ‘business’.
+However it arose, ‘pidgin’ became the word to mean ‘business’ even if it did not have a similar sound.

 There are many pidgin languages still spoken today but it was the Chinese pidgin that was the first to develop.
 A pidgin is defined as a language used between peoples who have no shared language, it is not the day-to-day language of either party, if that was the case it would be called a creole.
 In fact some pidgin languages have over time become so widely spoken that they became creoles.
 Pidgins are still widely used in western and central Africa where there are many mutually incomprehensible African tribal languages in use.
 A BBC Pidgin English ➚ digital language service for western and central Africa was launched in 2017.